nanoframework/nf-interpreter/docs/wire-protocol.md

 # Wire Protocol Commands

 Processing a command is carried in a handler function.
-The collection of the commands that are implemented resides in ```c_Lookup_Request```.
+The collection of the commands that are implemented is listed in ```c_Lookup_Request```.
 This lookup structure is basically an array with the command code along with a pointer to the respective handler.
+It resides in *WireProtocol_App_Interface.c*.
+The actual command implementation resides in *WireProtocol_Commands.c*.

 # How to add support for a new command